 LIFEstockProtect – a milestone for coexistence in Europe

 Large carnivores are returning to the Alps due to their protected status in the European Union.
 As a result, there are more depredations on livestock, putting local farmers under serious emotional and financial pressure.
 However, there is a key solution to reducing this human-wildlife conflict by properly implementing protective measures; these can include fences, guarding dogs and herders.
-As the laws protecting large carnivores are not going to be reviewed for many years, livestock protection is the best way to prevent depredations; its benefits are also supported by several scientific studies.
+As the EU will not review laws protecting large carnivores for many years, livestock protection is the best way to prevent depredations.
+Several scientific studies also support its benefit.

 As a result, LIFEstockProtect was born in 2020.
 17 project partners from across the German-speaking Alpine region, including the European Wilderness Society, are working towards the following goals:

 - Support and/or set up livestock protection competence centres

 - Increase acceptance for implementation of livestock protection at local level